Dr. Allison Giles discusses fertility rates and risks that come with being pregnant after 40 for women looking to conceive at this age.

 However, due to the increased risk of infertility in this age range, we typically don’t advise this population of women to try as long before getting an infertility evaluation.
-For example, for women younger than age 35, we advise 12 months of trying to conceive before initiating assessment for infertility.
-For women 35-40, we reduce that period to six months.
-In addition, for women over the age of 40, while there is no strict guideline, we don’t usually recommend waiting a full six months.
+Below we’ve listed our recommendations for trying to get pregnant before having an infertility evaluation:

 Should I even try?